pf-data-projects/pf_polling_analyser/README.md

 You may add as many non-standard crossbreaks as you like using the buttons, but note that the more you add, the longer it will take to process the whole batch.

 When you're happy with your query, click the 'upload' button to run the calculations.
+You will then be taken back to the home page and you can keep track of the progress of your data processing with the progress bar that appears.

-When the calculations are complete, the data will be automatically downloaded.
-You will be redirected to the home page, and the data will be cached for you to download.
-You also need to download a second file by clicking on the 'download table headers'.
-This file will be necessary in the next step.
-Currently you will have 5 minutes until these cached files are wiped from the memory.
+When your calculations have finished, you should receive an email notifying you that they are done, provided that you have supplied an email address when signing up.
+If you wish to add or update an email address, please contact someone with administrator privileges.

-Please also note that refreshing the browser / leaving the app untouched for too long may result in the cached data being cleared as well.
-If this happens you will need to restart the process again.
+When the calculations are complete, the data will be automatically cached in the browser awaiting download by the two buttons in the middle card on the home page.
+Currently you will have 5 minutes until these cached files are wiped and you will need to start again.

-Make sure you have TWO files downloaded before moving to the next step.
+Make sure you have downloaded both files from this step before moving to the next step.

 **NOTE: please refrain from submitting this form multiple times in quick succession as it relies upon a 3rd party API with limits on the number of requests that can be made per minute.
 If in doubt, give it 20 seconds or so after submitting to submit again.**
 </details>